-What do You do With a Diabetic Son in Law?
+What do you do with a Diabetic Son-in-Law?

 It wasn’t difficult to understand why they thought and reacted like they did.
-I didn’t even know how diabetes would affect my diet myself.
+I didn’t even know how food and diabetes would affect my diet myself.
 That’s why I asked for help to understand what I could eat and how I was meant to dosage the insulin.
 The hospital I’d been admitted to referred me to a dietician three months later.
 However, three months can feel like three years when you don’t know what to eat in your daily life – especially when you definitely don’t want to be on a cabbage diet.

-Thankfully I had my girlfriend (now wife), Christina, who’s a trained nurse.
+Thankfully I had my girlfriend (now fiance), Christina, who’s a trained nurse.
 She was able to pull some strings and through her network, I had an appointment with a dietician the next day.
 Perfect!

-How do You Count Carbs?
+How do you Count Carbs?

 The dietician introduced me to the term “carb counting” and from that moment, it was as if I saw through a window of my new life with diabetes into my old chaotic and non-structured life.
 The life that I had loved to live!
 The only thing I really needed to know was how many carbs were in a meal and then inject insulin accordingly.
 Right..?